tokio-rs/website/content/blog/2019-10-scheduler.md

 The astute reader might have questioned the claim that loom tests "all possible permutations", and would be right to do so.
 Naive permutation of behavior would result in combinatorial explosion at the factorial level.
-Anything non trivial test would never complete.
+Any non trivial test would never complete.
 This problem has been researched for years and a number of algorithms exist to manage the combinatorial explosion.
 Loom's core algorithm is based on [dynamic partial order reduction][dpor].
 This algorithm is